PayamAnari/recipe-app-graphql/README.md

 ```
 - **Access the GraphQL Playground:**
 Open your browser and go to http://localhost:4000 to access the GraphQL Playground.
 Here, you can interact with the API, execute queries, and explore the schema.

+---

+## License
+This project is licensed under the [MIT License](LICENSE).

+---

+### Built with ❤️ by Payam Anari

+Thank you for exploring the Gym Fitness app!
+If you have any questions, feedback, or just want to say hi, feel free to [reach out](mailto:anari.p62@gmail.com).
+Happy fitness journey!

+---